sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 as both these styles can now be executed in the same compiler flow.
 So WebAssembly is more than just C on browsers, it's a carefully coordinated, well-designed, massive engineering effort to reconcile two worlds at odds.

+## How does it differ from existing tools?
+So WebAssembly is portable, but doesn't JVM(Java virtual machine) already offer portability?
+Even though the overall goal has some similarities, Java cannot be run on a browser without plugins and has doesn't have the language flexibilty WebAssembly provides.
+Moreover, validation and memory safety makes WebAssembly more secure from vulnerabilities.
+Structured control flow and single pass compilation and validation places WebAssembly as a mature option compared to existing bytecode formats such as JVM and CIL (Common Intermediate Language).

+WebAssembly also performs better compared to recent technologies with a similar goal.
+Firstly, it can outperform asm.js from optimizations that cannot be done with JavaScript, WebAssembly has faster download with smaller code size, it does not require parsing as it's already in a binary format.
+Moreover, WebAssembly also allows certain optimizations to be done statically and to use CPU features not expressible in asm.js.

 ## Compiling for WebAssembly
 Major component of speed up from WebAssembly comes from the compilation.